 Germany (2015) Dir.
 Sebastian Schipper

 In 2002 Russian director Alexander Sokurov presented us with Russian Ark, a 96 minute film reportedly shot in one take.
-In 2014 Mexican director Alejandro G. Iñárritu tied to follow suit with the Oscar winning Birdman, although it was patently obvious it was really a series of one-take shots.
+In 2014 Mexican director Alejandro G. Iñárritu tried to follow suit with the Oscar winning Birdman, although it was patently obvious it was really a series of one-take shots.
 Now German actor and director Sebastian Schipper has given this idea a go with Victoria.

 The titular character (Laia Costa) is a Spanish girl recently relocated to Berlin.
 Whilst leaving a night club, she encounters for men – Sonne (Frederick Lau), Boxer (Franz Rogowski), Fuss (Max Mauff) and Blinker (Burak Yigit) – who had been refused entry to the club.
 The boisterous quartet offer to walk Victoria home which she accepts but they end up stealing some beers and smoking joints instead.